Blue Mountain

 Hiking

 From the trailhead you will come to an old access road which allows for easy hiking, but the trail quickly starts to gain elevation and crosses a very attractive stream along the way.
 The climbing really kicks in at about 1.25 miles and continues to be quite steep as it passes over open rock slabs.
 This open rock in some areas can be very slippery, particularly on the descent.
 The steep terrain will leave way for a gentle hike along the ridge to the fire tower on the summit.
-There are smaller views from the land and if you poke around there are others.
-The best views are from the stairs on the tower itself, the cab of the fire tower is closed and locked.
+There are smaller views from the area around the tower, and if you poke around there are others.
+The best views are from the tower itself.
 The old observers cabin is just over the rise.

 Blue Mountain in winter